hackberrydev/alas/README.md

 alas --insert-days 3 --remove-empty-days --skip-backup --schedule-tasks scheduled.md --schedule-contacts contacts plan.md
 ```

-To avoid typing the command every day, you can create an alias for your
+To avoid typing the long command, you can create an alias for your shell or
-shell or a small script and run that instead.
+a small script and run that instead.

 Here's an example script that runs Alas on a plan file, runs Tmux and opens
 the plan file in Vim: